Attacks on Christians in Karnataka: Police colluded with Hindutva groups, finds report

 The report highlighted the small share of Christian population in India to deflate the claim of forced mass conversion.

-It said that according to the 1971 census, Christians comprised 2.60% of the population of India.
+It said that according to the 1971 Census, Christians comprised 2.60% of the population of India.
 “In 1981 they [Christians] were 2.44%, in 1991 2.33%, in 2001 2.18% and at present, they are 2.30%,” the report said.

 The document added that as per the 2011 Census, Christians accounted for 1.87% of the population.
 “Thus, the statistics do nothing to suggest that the Christian population is increasing,” the report said.